How to open a Bank Account for an Estonian Company

 Main banks in Estonia are: SEB BANK, LHV Bank, Swedbank, COOP Bank, Luminor Bank.

-In case the company has no activities in Estonia, banks usually refuse to open an account.
+If the company has no activities in Estonia, banks typically refuse to open an account.

 There are many more fintech companies that offer their services.
 However, even though their KYC procedures are less burdensome, it might still take at least a few days (sometimes even weeks) to receive a positive answer, which is not guaranteed.

-We suggest opening accounts with several fintech companies.
-If one service provider blocks an account, which sometimes happens, you can use another account.
+Opening accounts with multiple fintech companies or banks is a good idea to consider.
+If one service provider blocks an account, which sometimes happens, you can use the account with another fintech company/bank..

 Previous